 Bensham Bites

-Some of the groups are in the early stages of creating a garden or allotment, whilst others have established green spaces, with varying levels of experience and knowledge.
+Some of the groups we look to support are in the early stages of creating a garden or allotment, whilst others have established green spaces, with varying levels of experience and knowledge.
 We will support those on low income suffering from food poverty and use the local food bank; explore the health and wellbeing benefits of growing and eating healthly; and growing and sharing food from different cultures.
 We will concentrate on the following themes:

 • Food growing